kodebot/content.kodebot.github.io/content/tutorials/SOLID-principles/6-dependency-inversion-principle/_index.md

 Similarly, `BureauDataProvider` depends on `IDataCleaner` interface defined in `BureauData` module and `DataCleaner` class in `Utility` module is implementing `IDataCleaner` interface.

-As you can see, the advantage of this design is that the changes to `BureauDataProvider` cannot affect `Application` because it uses interface `IApplicationBureauDataProvider` which will still be preserved.
+As you can see, the advantage of this design is that the changes to `BureauDataProvider` cannot affect `Application` because `BureauDataProvider` implements `IApplicationBureauDataProvider` and it cannot change the contract.
 Also, we can easily reuse `Application` class with another bureau data provider as long as the new bureau data provider implements `IApplicationBureauDataProvider`.

 {{% notice note %}}